liferay-search/liferay-docs/en/deployment/articles/01-deploying-liferay/12-setting-up-marketplace-and-portal-security.markdown

 [Liferay Marketplace](https://www.liferay.com/marketplace) is more than just a store for Liferay applications.
 Under the hood, it provides both the store and
-@product@'s application deployment features.
+@sharepoint@'s application deployment features.
 For this reason, you must ensure that Marketplace can run and configure itself.

 Here are some scenarios to work around to ensure Marketplace works successfully: